iAbhishekBasu/Program_Dictionary/README.md

 Welcome to Hacktoberfest 2019

 Steps to complete Hacktoberfest 2019
+1) Chose you favorite language and chose that folder.
-1) Edit Contributors list
+2) Edit Contributors list
       Write your name and roll number
      (Note: Documentation Changes count as Contribution as well) Send A pull request.
-2) Chose you favorite language and chose that folder
 3) Create a new file and give a suitable title.
 4) Print 3 programs eg:
    1) Hello World, along with name